DOUBLE BIND

 INJURY OR DEATH

-WOMEN WHO LEAVE A ABUSIVE PARTNER ARE
+WOMEN WHO LEAVE AN ABUSIVE PARTNER ARE

 3.5X